The Basics.

 Q. How did you know where to go?

 A. Map & compass.
-We used the PCT Atlas, which was usually accuate.
-And there’s trail blazes along the way… but not enough to go mapless.
+We used the PCT Atlas, which was usually accurate.
+And there’s trail markers along the way… but not enough to go mapless.

 Q. Did you get hurt?

 A. No!
 Thankfully we didn’t suffer from anything beyond minor aches, pains and blisters.
-But we’re both Wilderness First Aid Certified, have a mobile and even joined the American Alpine Club to get search & rescue coverage.
+But we’re both Wilderness First Aid Certified, had a mobile (but not necessarily reception) and even joined the American Alpine Club to get search & rescue coverage.

 Q. Are you independently wealthy?